SoumendraRoy/Normal_DL_Approx/README.md

-Check whether pdf of luminosity distance at a fixed redshift is normal under normal approximation of Hubbble constant and dark matter density.
+Check whether pdf of luminosity distance at a fixed redshift is normal under normal approximation of Hubbble constant and dark matter density (Done to verify approximation used in https://arxiv.org/abs/2301.12708).